Interviews, Podcasts, and Reviews

 - The AV Club: Tegan O'Neil says of Fatherson, "a capable and unsettling story that lingers long after the last page is turned."

 - The Quietus: Pete Redrup says, "The repetition of shape, colour, panel size and deadpan narration combine to produce a unique, powerful work with a wry ending."

 - The Comics Alternative: The Two Guys discuss their multi-layered reading of Richie's dense parable on fatherhood.

 - POMEmag: Connor Shea describes the allure of Rebekka's collection, "Maybe it’s this paradox that keeps pulling me back into Dream Tube.
 The feeling that a nail has been hit on the head, but not being able to find it afterwards."

-- The AV Club: Tim O’Neil dsicusses the book's dream logic saying, "Dunlap is a fiercely talented cartoonist whose talents are well suited to abstract narrative."
+- The AV Club: Tegan O’Neil dsicusses the book's dream logic saying, "Dunlap is a fiercely talented cartoonist whose talents are well suited to abstract narrative."

 - High-Low Comics: Rob Clough gives a detailed read of the book's three stories, "Dunlap is remarkably skilled as both illustrator and cartoonist."